gryphonshafer/Quizzing-Rule-Book/content/governance/scholarships.md

 [https://cmabiblequizzing.org](https://cmabiblequizzing.org)

-If you would like to contribute to this scholarship, please contact the LIFE Office by emailing:
+If you would like to contribute to this scholarship, please contact the Life Office by emailing:

 [wakeleys@cmalliance.org][mailto:wakeleys@cmalliance.org]